CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/bewerbung/index.en.md

     </div>
 </div>
 <div class="field">
-    <label class="label" for="rooms_in_altbau">It is possible that there will also be free rooms in our old building.
+    <label class="label" for="rooms_in_altbau"> Are you applying for a room in the new or the old building? <!-- It is possible that there will also be free rooms in our old building.
 The rent of these rooms is different depending on their size and the rooms can be terminated by us with 6-week notive to 30.09. of each year if they are needed for the participants of the orientation year falt*r.
 You can find further information on our website under Rooms in the old Building.
-Are you interested in these rooms as well?</label>
+Are you interested in these rooms as well? --> </label>
     <div class="control">
         <input class="input" type="text" placeholder="" maxlength="60" name="rooms_in_altbau">
     </div>